Mida Creek in Watamu – Best Tourist Guide

 Coastal Kenya is a marvel beyond comparison.
-It is said that visiting the coast of Kenya is easy but leaving is an uphill task.
+It is said that visiting the coast of Kenya is easy.
+However, as they say, getting out of there is an uphill task and at times impossible.
 Well, there are many solid reasons to back this claim.
 First of all, the white sandy beaches are to die for.

 Location of Mida Creek in Watamu

-Mida Creek is found approximately six kilometers from Gedi Town in Malindi and 5 kilometers south of Watamu town.
-This natural beauty is a sight to behold.
-Mida Creek is a tidal inlet covering 32 square Kilometers.
+Mida Creek is found approximately six kilometers from Gedi Town in Malindi and six kilometers south of Watamu town.
+This natural beauty is a sight to behold and is a tidal inlet covering 32 square Kilometers.

-Economic and bio-significance of Mida Creek
+Economic and bio-significance of Mida Creek in Watamu

 Mida Creek is highly significant to the livelihoods of Watamu residents.
-The mangrove trees provide timber, firewood, medicinal extracts and tannin.
+The mangrove trees provide timber, firewood, medicinal extracts, and tannin.
 Moreover, by making the place conducive for fish and crab farming, the residents derive food for domestic and commercial use.

 Due to a possible threat of overexploitation, the Watamu Marine Association began an active campaign of planting mangrove trees.
 This move was driven by the desire to conserve the flora and fauna of the region thereby preserving the area’s unique natural beauty.